 If your bathroom needs more than a facelift, and you’re looking at new plumbing, electrical, or HVAC work, and/or drywall, you’ll have a more in-depth renovation and likely need a permit, as well as a contractor and/or subcontractors.
 And if you’re after the crème de la crème of bathroom renovations, with custom finishes (stone replacements for tile, for example), interior structural rearrangement, and new doors and windows, the cost will, of course, be higher than a “cosmetics only” renovation or similar renovation with lower-end finishes.
 Remember that the things you select for your space will always have a direct effect on the total cost of your renovation.

 Start planning your bathroom renovation!

 By thinking about the things you dislike about your bathroom, you can identify the level of renovation that you want to take on, which will help you determine the cost.
-Technology can also help, and renovation cost estimators that take your location into account, involve years of industry knowledge and utilize hard data (like KUKUN’s) can give you a good idea on the cost to renovate a bathroom.
+Technology can also help, and renovation cost estimators that take your location into account, involve years of industry knowledge and utilize hard data can give you a good idea of the bathroom renovation cost.